Almost 25 Years of CAN

 This article was published in "Control Engineering" and the CAN newsletter

-Although the CAN protocol is now 15 years old, it is still being enhanced.
-Several enhancements regarding the approval for different safety-relevant and safety-critical applications can be expected for the higher layer protocols.
-Last year an ISO task force defined a protocol for a time-triggered transmission of CAN messages.
-The TTCAN extension will add another five to ten years to the total lifetime of CAN.
+Although the CAN protocol is now "old", it is still being enhanced.
+Several enhancements regarding the approval for different safety-relevant and safety-critical applications have been made for the higher layer protocols.
+Bosch recently introduced CAN-FD, a version with a flexible data rate, allowing higher bir rates to be used.
+Extensions like CAN-FD will add another ten to fifteen years to the total lifetime of CAN.
 When taken into account that CAN is still at the beginning of a global market penetration, even conservative estimates show further growth for this bus system for the next ten to fifteen years.
-This is underlined by the fact that the US and Far Eastern car manufacturers are just starting to use CAN in the serial production of their vehicles over the next few years.
-Furthermore, new potentially high-volume applications (e.g. entertainment) are in the pipeline not only in passenger cars but also in domestic appliances.

 Return to CANopen.us